r-a-h/lattinscider.com/index.md

 Join us for special [EVENTS](events.html) throughout the year.
 Kids love our Easter Egg Hunt!
-Our fall APPLE FESTIVAL features tractor-drawn wagon rides to our Pumpkin Patch, the Maze, Bluegrass Music and wonderful food & drinks.
+Our fall APPLE FESTIVAL features tractor-drawn wagon rides to our Pumpkin Patch, the Maze, and wonderful food & drinks.
 We transform our farm into a WINTER WONDERLAND in December with thousands of lights.

 We look forward to seeing you soon! \